- ATC Post Graduate Art Teachers Certificate – University of Brighton

 Fiona’s upbringing and Steiner Education has had a major impact on her outlook and ideals, and remain an important influence.

 “I have always loved making things with my hands.
 At Michael Hall Steiner School I loved working with wood, metal, clay and wool and spent much of my free time in the art room.
 I was lucky enough to have had the most wonderful history of art lessons, and to have attended an unforgettable history of art trip to Italy at the end of year 12.
 At Michael Hall I learnt to carve wood, to do copper raising, certefugal casting with silver using the lost wax process, to spin and weave with wool, and to throw pots on a wheel, among other craft skills.”

-Fiona has always enjoyed working with children, and believes strongly in the importance of encouraging them to become self-reliant and to learn to use their hands and fingers in a practical and creative way
+Fiona has always enjoyed working with children and young people, and believes strongly in the importance of encouraging them to become self-reliant and to learn to use their hands and fingers in a practical and creative way

-“I think it is increasingly important to make children aware of traditional heritage craft skills and socially conscious design.
-Children need to understand where materials come from and how to fashion artisan crafts from raw materials.
-These techniques help children to be curious about how everyday materials are structured and to develop greater sensitivity to colour, tone, texture, line, pattern and shape.”
+“I think it is increasingly important to make children and young people aware of traditional heritage craft skills and socially conscious design.
+They need to understand where materials come from and how to fashion artisan crafts from raw materials.
+These techniques help them to be curious about how everyday materials are structured and to develop greater sensitivity to colour, tone, texture, line, pattern and shape.”